King's Indian Defence, Sämisch Variation: 1.d4 Nf6 2.c4...... c6

 History and Notable Players

 It arises from the King's Indian Defence, Sämisch Variation: 1.d4 Nf6 2.c4... e5.
-Among the most prolific practitioners on the White side are Carsten Hoi (13 games), Klaus Bischoff (12 games), Javier B Campos Moreno (11 games).
-On the Black side, notable exponents include Praveen Mahadeo Thipsay (12 games), Dusan Popovic (10 games), Wolfgang Uhlmann (9 games).
+Among the most prolific White practitioners are Carsten Hoi (13 games), Klaus Bischoff (12 games), Javier B Campos Moreno (11 games).
+Black-side regulars include Praveen Mahadeo Thipsay (12 games), Dusan Popovic (10 games), Wolfgang Uhlmann (9 games).

 Practice on Chessiverse